 Danu shrugged as she got to her feet.
 “Yeah.”

-I pulled her down the hall a short distance.
 “Why did you do that?”
 It took all I had not to shove Danu back down I was so angry.
 “A giant booger?
 What are you?
 Twelve?”
 I couldn’t stop myself, but I managed to lower my voice.
 “That was so irresponsible.
 You can’t use your magic like that.
 What if someone saw you?”

 “Saw what?
 Me, rubbing my fingers together?
 There’s no proof I did anything.”
 She removed the elastic holding her long dark hair back in a ponytail and fluffed the curls out.